What do I need to know before retiring in Muscat?

 When we asked people what advice they would give someone preparing to move to Muscat, they said...

 "Oman is a very nice place to live.
 The houses are extremely large and beautiful and the climate here is safe and friendly.
 I would want to point out, however, that the temperatures are not as friendly.
 From March through October temperatures in the city appear to range from 98 F. to 125 F. plus a humidity factor of about 75-84%, or more.
 For the serious sports enthusiast, this means moving to indoor activities or swimming in pools that get so hot they have to be cooled for swimming.
 Houses are equipped with numerous air conditioners, as are all restaurants in the city, so it is not a hardship when indoors.
 It is even hotter if you are working in the desert!
 However, in November through February, the temperatures moderate and trees and flowers are planted everywhere.
 Driving here can be treacherous, as the drivers drive fast and very recklessly.
 The international schools here are excellent and there are many groups and activities available for everyone.
-All in all, this is a very nice place to live," said another expat in Muscat, Oman.
+All in all, this is a very nice place to live," said a member in Muscat, Oman.

 "Before retiring in Muscat, expats should be aware of the local culture and customs.
 It is important to research the cost of living in the city, as well as the availability of healthcare and other services.
 Expats should also be aware of the visa requirements for living in Oman, and should make sure to obtain the necessary documents before arriving.
 Additionally, expats should be aware of the climate in Muscat, as it can be very hot and humid during the summer months.
-Finally, expats should be aware of the local laws and regulations, and should make sure to follow them at all times," wrote a member who made the move to Muscat, Oman.
+Finally, expats should be aware of the local laws and regulations, and should make sure to follow them at all times," remarked another expat who made the move to Muscat, Oman.

 Other Questions: